 Developmental Differences: Uncovering How Children Learn Differently

-A second line of research focuses on how children learn differently from adults.
-In this work, we focus on differences in learning systems themselves, as well the slow development of other systems that support learning, like arousal, curiosity and reward states and attention.
-We are particularly interested in how states like curiosity, exploration and arousal differ in children and adults to drive differences in learning.
+A related line of research focuses on how children learn differently from adults.
+We ask how the slow development of attention, decision-making, and memory systems drive developmental differences in learning.
 We are interested in characterizing what children do differently—sometimes outperforming adults and sometimes not—as their brains and knowledge bases grow.
 We are recruiting graduate students to help us build this line of research in the lab.

 Key Publications